RafaelKuhn/image-mixer/README.md

 ## POSSIBLE TODOS:
+> not that they will ever be done
+- alpha handling in programs for supported formats
 - new program: messer, messes with the image (lol)
-used to crop, reescale and rotate images
+could be used to crop, reescale, rotate, warp and shit
+- help `-h` option in programs (until then, only me, this readme, can help you ;-)
 - file support
 	- webp images (.webp)
 	- pnm images (.pbm, .pgm, .ppm, and .pam) (checking if it's worth it)
 	- encode output as grayscale (actual 8bit grayscale, not grey representation)
-- alpha handling in programs for supported formats

 ## PS